NicoloCavalli95horses/KMS-web-testing/content/01 Notes/SH (Software Heritage).md

 ### Share

 We are building the largest archive of software source code ever assembled.
-We will index, organize, make referenceable and accessible all of this precious heritage.
+We will [[index]], organize, make referenceable and accessible all of this precious heritage.
 - We will provide unique identifiers, intrinsically bound to the software components.
 This will ensure that a resilient web of knowledge can be built on top of the Software Heritage archive.
 - Software Heritage will foster the emergence of a variety of services, ranging from documentation to classification, from search to distribution, to release all the potential of this Library of Alexandria of Software.